TFS Gulf

 Try to stay focused.
 Do not spread yourself too thin.
 If you have a strong expertise in tax, focus on tax advisory and then expand into advisory.

-Have appropriate licenses: Because it all comes down to whether you are qualified and licensed to enter markets like the US, UK, or other international areas.
+Have appropriate licenses: It all comes down to whether you are qualified and licensed to enter markets like the US, UK, or other international areas.

 The corridor business model: Pick a jurisdiction: By “corridor,” I mean specific regions like the US-India, UK-India, Indo-Singapore, Indo-Canada, UAE, Riyadh, Australia, and Japan.